alelore6/ing-sw-2024-Erbi-Martiradonna-Magnotta-Lorenzini/README.md

 to close the game.

 ## Disconnections
 You can rejoin a game if you have closed the app with the same nickname and password inserted at the start.
-Notice that you can even change the play mode, e.g, you can switch from TUI to GUI.
+Notice that you can even change the play mode, e.g, you can switch from TUI to GUI or the connection type.

 ## Softwares